homeslicesolutions-zz/backbone-model-file-upload/README.md

 Backbone.Model File Upload
 ==========================
 A concise, non-iframe, & pure XHR2/AJAX Backbone.model file upload.
+(Good for IE >= 9, FF, Chrome.)

-This plugin upgrades the current `save` method to be able to upload files.
+This plugin upgrades the current `save` method to be able to upload files using the HTML5's File API and FormData class.

 NOTE: This plugin will require deep parsing in the back-end since it won't be using a JSON object.
 In other words, your normal JSON serialization won't work here.
 It will convert the model to a key/value pattern.
 Model will be flattened on request.